It's a Matt, Matt, Matt, Matt World: Plot

 Matt attempts to relay his concerns to the boat's captain, who makes no effort to investigate the matter.
 The captain informs Matt that "God" is David Burton, a former athlete and sportscaster who made headlines after apparently returning from the dead.
-Burton, now a frequent and notorious guest on the ferry, is given little to no oversight from port authorities.
-A frustrated Matt berates the party's host for the group's callous indifference, but his utterance of the name "Frasier" causes the cult members to swarm around Matt and attempt to ceremonially extract a forced ejaculation from him.
+Burton, now a frequent and notorious guest on the ferry, is given little to no acknowledgement from port authorities.
+A frustrated Matt berates the party's host for the group's callous indifference, but his utterance of the name, "Frasier" causes the cult members to swarm around Matt and attempt to ceremonially extract a forced ejaculation from him.
 Matt breaks free and chases after Burton, but Burton incapacitates him.
 A sympathetic member of the Frasier cult helps Matt get up and warns him to stay on the boat when it docks.

 Matt attempts to persuade the others to help him bring Burton to justice, and during an argument, he blurts out that Kevin is experiencing hallucinations of Evie (which Laurie disclosed to him in confidence).
-However, John does not react angrily and tells Matt that he will have to face Burton alone.
+However, John does not react angrily, and tells Matt that he will have to face Burton alone.
 Matt kidnaps Burton and brings him to a secluded area of the ship where the caged lion is being kept.
 Matt demands a confession from Burton, but Burton continues to give cryptic answers, still playing the role of God.
 Matt gradually begins talking to Burton as if he were indeed the Biblical God, demanding answers for the Departure as well as his own personal suffering, which he claims was in service of his faith.
 Burton, however, suggests that Matt has led his entire life out of his own self-interest.
 Matt unties Burton and asks him to cure him of his cancer; Burton simply reaches towards Matt's face and snaps his fingers.

 The following morning, Matt reflects in solitude as the boat reaches the harbor.
 The captain informs him that a fishing boat discovered a body in the ocean and that Melbourne police plan to arrest Burton when the ferry docks.
 As the boat's passengers begin to depart, the rogue cult member Matt met earlier releases the lion from its cage.
 Burton spots the police approaching him and attempts to escape, but the lion mauls him to death.
-Matt, observing the chaos from the boat, turns to a shocked John, Laurie and Michael and nonchalantly remarks, "that's the guy I was telling you about."
+Matt, observing the chaos from the boat, turns to a shocked John, Laurie and Michael and nonchalantly remarks, "That's the guy I was telling you about."